IABTechLab/uid2docs/api/README.md

 >IMPORTANT: The UID2 API v1 has been deprecated and will be supported only for the current users until March 31, 2023, when all v1 SDK files and endpoints, the v0 SDK files, and any unversioned endpoints will be removed.
 Be sure to [upgrade to the UID2 API v2](../api/v2/upgrades/upgrade-guide.md) by March 31, 2023.
 If you are new to the framework, use the [UID2 API v2](../api/v2/README.md).

 ## Email Address Normalization

 If you send unhashed email addresses to the UID2 Operator Service, the service normalizes the email addresses and then hashes them.
 If you want to hash the email addresses yourself before sending them, you must normalize them before you hash them.

 > IMPORTANT: Normalization before hashing ensures that the generated UID2 value will always be the same, so that the data can be matched.
-If you do not normalize before hashing, this might result in an invalid UID2 token that cannot be used for targeted advertising.
+If you do not normalize before hashing, this might result in a different UID2, reducing the effectiveness of targeted advertising.

 To normalize an email address, complete the following steps: